 - Join the staff of a wide variety of artistic institutions like museums, arts agencies, public history programs and archives.

 - Work within a wide variety of media like commercial and noncommercial television, film, and web production as well as culturally relevant magazines and web publications.

 Classes will be held in the late afternoons and evenings to accommodate both full-time students and working professionals.

 Admission to the Program

-Semesters of entry and application deadlines: Fall – February 15th.
-(U.S. and international).
+Semesters of entry and application deadlines: Fall – March 15th (*Fall 2018 Applicants only) – (U.S. and international).

-Application requirements: Entrance examination is GRE general test (scores subject to review); two critical analysis writing samples demonstrating capacity to function at acceptable graduate student entry level; letter of intent; three letters of recommendation.
+Application requirements: Two critical analysis writing samples demonstrating capacity to function at acceptable graduate student entry level; letter of intent; three letters of recommendation.